Home

 Preston County Journal, 1929

-She passed away at the age of 74 of bronchial pneumonia on Oct.
-30, 1929, with interment in the Willet Cemetery.
+Sadly, she passed away at the age of 74 of bronchial pneumonia on Oct.
+30, 1929.
 The Journal noted that she "will be sadly missed by her relatives and friends of this community" and that her survivors included 14 grandchildren and two great-grandchildren.
 Rev. S.E.
 Ryman, assisted by Rev. Jeremiah Thomas and Rev. C.A.
-Thomas, led the funeral service at the Shady Grove Church.
+Thomas, led the funeral service at the Shady Grove Church, followed by interment in the Willet Cemetery

 Their burials are recorded in the 2001 book In Remembrance: Tombstone Readings of Preston County, West Virginia, Volume III, authored by Janice Cale Sisler.